wkoszek/me/source/blog/_2016-12-18-single-command-principle.html.md

 ---
-title: "Single Command Principle--being productive in a command line"
+title: "Single Command Principle, and how to follow it"
 author: "Wojciech Adam Koszek"
 description: >
   In this article I discuss the background behind how I work with the